xBaank/MadridTransporte-back/Readme.md

 services:
   api:
     environment:
-      - SERVICE_JSON=WRITE HERE YOUR SERVICE JSON, NOT THE FILE PATH, You can get it from https://console.firebase.google.com/u/0/project/YOUR_PROJECT/settings/serviceaccounts/adminsdk
+      - SERVICE_JSON= #WRITE HERE YOUR SERVICE JSON, NOT THE FILE PATH, You can get it from https://console.firebase.google.com/u/0/project/YOUR_PROJECT/settings/serviceaccounts/adminsdk
     image: xbank/bus_tracker_api:latest
   nginx:
     depends_on: